 Fans quickly tune into visuals.
 In this training, you are going to learn about three important design elements: colour, font, and logos.
 Together, these elements send visual signals to your fans as to who you are and what you do.
 Not only does your visual brand help you stand out in the crowd, your brand creates the first impression of you and your music that your fans will experience.

 As a young artist, your music and you change quickly.
 Updating your current website gives you the chance to address navigation issues, fill in missing pieces, update information, add new content, and make sure your website is aligned with your overall brand image.
-In this session, you will learn several key insights that will insure that your website represents you and your music services professionally and efficiently.
+In this session, you will learn several key insights that will ensure that your website represents you and your music services professionally and efficiently.

 Sharing your music with everyone or anyone won't advance your career very far.
 We all have very specific tastes when it comes to the music we listen to and your fans are no different.
 In module five, you will identify the type of music fan that is already inclined to like your music as well as use advanced strategies to grow your fanbase.